 You will also have to ensure you do not let your visa expire before making an application to remain in the UK to avoid overstaying.

 Under the current rules, Tier 4 students could consider the following post study visa options:

 From summer 2021, international students in the UK may be eligible to apply to extend their stay for up to two years after graduating with a bachelor’s or master’s degree, or three years if studying a PhD.

-To be eligible, students will have to have completed a degree at undergraduate level or above at a UK higher education institution that can show a track record in immigration checks.
+To be eligible, students will have to have completed a degree at undergraduate level or above at a UK higher education institution, and they must be able to evidence a clear and compliant immigration record.

 There will also be no cap on the number of post-study work visas available.